ghowland/UnitySimpleDynamicFunctionParser/README.md

-# UnitySimpleDynamicFunctionParser
-Unity Simple Dynamic Function Parser
+# Unity Simple Dynamic Function Parser

+This is just a simple dynamic (from text) function parser.
+So I can write embedded functions, with quoted strings, and I can then traverse inside Unity.

+Full write up here: